 The Policy should state quite clearly, which airline companies, hotel chains and car rental companies may be utilised, and if there are negotiated hotel agreements in place.
 It may be a good idea to give the employee a choice of hotels at a destination when arranging for the company’s Hotel Programme.

-As the TMC will receive a copy of the Travel Policy, they will automatically have the information needed to book air, hotel accommodation or car-hire.
+As the TMC will receive a copy of the Travel Policy, they will automatically have the information needed to book air, hotel accommodation or car hire.
 There need be no further discussion between the company travel booker and the TMC booking agent.

 Booking Tool And Fulfillment Procedures

 Fulfilment (the issuing of air tickets and vouchers), may or may not be part of the agreed process.
-If fulfilment responsibilities are placed on the Travel Management Company (TMC), then the process by which it is handled should be detailed in the Policy, with measurement of service standards clearly defined.
+If fulfilment responsibilities are placed on the Travel Management Company (TMC), then the process by which it is handled should be detailed in the Policy, with the measurement of service standards clearly defined.

 All internal pre-trip approvals required must be specified in the Travel Policy.
 If there are internal company systems that can handle the approval process, that process should be specified in the Policy as well to enable the TMC to better understand the company’s processes.
 Both traveller and TMC booking staff should be familiar with the Pre-trip approval process.
 It will avoid ‘he-said,’ ‘she-said,’ situations later on.